arximboldi/lager/doc/model.rst

 that entities can not be dealt with concurrently.
 Identity becomes an implicit and flaky construction.

-However, in real life, we deal with identity explicit way.
+However, in real life, we deal with identity in an explicit way.
 That is why people have *names* or *passport numbers*.
 These are special values, **identity values**, that help us identify people.
 Identity as such serves a double purpose, solving the forementioned state/identity